International standards protect the health and safety of patients and healthcare providers.

 With medical devices ranging from simple needles to life-saving high-tech implants, how can we ensure the highest possible level of safety?

-All you need to know about the revised ISO 13485, a key standard for organizations working in the design, production, installation and servicing of medical devices and related services.
+All you need to know about ISO 13485, a key standard for organizations working in the design, production, installation and servicing of medical devices and related services.

 Goal 3 of the United Nations Sustainable Development Goals focuses on good health and well-being.
 ISO standards contribute in many ways to this important milestone, not least by ensuring the devices and products we need to keep healthy, or recover from illness, work as intended.